What If Fashion Brands Did… Less? A Conversation.

 Connie: To fix that seems like it means not only changing how consumers think about pricing but also why things cost the way that they cost, because like we just don’t have the capabilities to manufacture at a certain level in the United States without paying more for it.

-Hilary: Consumers’ mentalities are changing.
+Hillary: Consumers’ mentalities are changing.
 I think more people are abandoning this more, more, and more mentality.
 Now they’re asking, “What do I really need, and what's the purpose behind my purchase?”
 I'm a huge advocate of local production and sustaining and creating opportunities.

 Connie: On face value, it’s terrible to design something in the United States, produce it in China, and ship it back to the United States to sell.
 But the simple fact is that it’s not only cheaper to do it, but also the quality is higher because China’s manufacturing technologies and production capabilities are much more advanced.
 To me, it seems like a huge problem that designers can't make products in the amount they need, at the quality they need, and at the price they need, while utilizing resources that are closer to home.